macarooni-man/auto-mcs/docker/README.md

   auto-mcs-data:
 ```

-To run auto-mcs using Docker Compose:
+To run auto-mcs using Docker Compose, in the same directory run:

 ```bash
 docker-compose up -d